simeononsecurity/simeononsecurity.ch/content/github/Brave-ADMX-Templates/index.md

 ---
-title: "Brave ADMX Templates"
+title: "Get Complete Control Over Brave Browser Policies with BraveADMX - Modifed Google Chrome ADMX Templates"
 date: 2020-07-25T19:30:39-05:00
 draft: false
-description: "Brave, as a company, has failed to release ADMX templates for the brave browser siteing pushing pure registries as the only supported option.
-As the Brave Browser is build off of Chromium, it should support most, if not all, the same policies from the Chromium and Google Chrome ADMX templates.
-With that in mind, we've modified the Google Chrome ADMX templates to reflect the Brave Browser's registry path.
-After some initial troubleshooting and testing, the templatates seem to work."
-tags: ['ADMX', 'ADMX Templates', 'Brave Browser', 'Group Policy', 'GPO']
+description: "Get the latest Brave Browser ADMX templates for Group Policy management with BraveADMX.
+As Brave fails to provide official ADMX templates, our modified Google Chrome ADMX templates reflect the Brave Browser's registry path.
+These pre-alpha state templates are only for testing purposes.
+Download the required files from our GitHub Repository and follow the installation instructions to get started.
+Remember to replace the registry path in the policy definitions and do not install both Chromium and Brave Browser ADMX templates simultaneously.
+Get complete control over your Brave Browser policies with BraveADMX!"
+tags: ["BraveADMX", "ADMX Templates", "Brave Browser", "Group Policy", "GPO", "Modified Google Chrome ADMX", "Policy Definitions", "Pre-Alpha", "Testing Purposes", "GitHub Repository"]
 ---

 # BraveADMX